$ oc create ns openshift-multiarch-tuning-operator

 Set the following options on the Operator Installation page:

-Set Update Channel to tech-preview.
+Set Update Channel to stable.

 Set Installation Mode to All namespaces on the cluster.